aramansell/qi/README.md

 ## API Endpoints

-- `GET /api/characters` - Get all characters
+- `GET /api/characters` - Get all staff members
-- `POST /api/characters` - Create a new character
+- `POST /api/characters` - Create a new staff member
-- `GET /api/conversations/:characterId` - Get conversation history for a character
+- `GET /api/conversations/:characterId` - Get conversation history for a staff member
-- `POST /api/chat/:characterId` - Send a message to a character
+- `POST /api/chat/:characterId` - Send a message to a staff member
-- `GET /api/transcript` - Get full transcript of all conversations
+- `GET /api/transcript` - Get full transcript of all interviews